WordPress vs Squarespace: How to Know Which One is Right for Your Business

 • Limited styling (unless you use a premium extension)

-Since mobile traffic now accounts for more than half of all website traffic it’s critical your website performs across any device and screen size.
+Mobile traffic accounts for more than half of all website traffic since 2019.
+Your website must perform well across any device and screen size.
+Wondering what is mobile responsiveness?
+Read our blog post: Reasons Your Website Needs to be Responsive.

 PROS